 Students needing individual support

-Resources for individual learning support are centred in the Star Room, with a 2017 staff of at least eight - a co-ordinator/support teacher, and a team of learning assistants who work in classroom spaces across the school in a variety of roles.
+Resources for individual learning support are centred in the Star Room, with a co-ordinator/support teacher, and a team of learning assistants who work in classroom spaces across the school in a variety of roles.

 Our aim for all students is for them to improve self-management of their learning, over time.
-Once a student is making progress with their own teacher and class, extra support may no longer be needed.
+Once they are making progress with their own teacher and class, extra support may no longer be needed.
 Should the same student require intervention again later on, the process can be repeated.

 Some individual students have been verified as having a high level of learning difference, and must have specific support over a longer period.
 The support teacher assists with planning such a student's daily programme (where it differs substantially from the rest of the group); and helps the teachers and learning assistants to support the student by contributing expertise, techniques and resources.
 Occasionally, learning assistants will support these students in a withdrawal setting or off-site if this is required for their individual needs and programme.